AdobeDocs/campaign-standard.en/help/automating/using/deduplicating-data-imported-file.md

 This example shows how to deduplicate data from a file imported before loading the data into the database.
 This procedure improves the quality of the data loaded in the database.

-For more on how to use the **[!UICONTROL Deduplication]** activity, refer to [this section](../../automating/using/deduplication.md).

 The workflow is made up of:

 ![](assets/deduplication_example2_workflow.png)

-* A file that contains a list of profiles is imported using a **[!UICONTROL Load file]** activity.
+* A file that contains a list of profiles is imported using a [Load file](../../automating/using/load-file.md) activity.
 In this example, the file imported is in .csv format and contains 10 profiles:

   ```
   lastname;firstname;dateofbirth;email